dewezcyril/Seacanairy_2/README.md

 * **`seacanairy_settings.yaml`**: file containing the settings for the other files
 * **`GPS.py`**: code to get the position, time, speed, COG, from the [U-BLOX-7 GNSS module](https://www.u-blox.com/sites/default/files/products/documents/NEO-7_DataSheet_%28UBX-13003830%29.pdf).
  Convert the NMEA serial lines to longitude, latitude, time, date...
+* **`set_system_time.sh`**: shell script to help user checking current system time, getting it from RTC, or setting it manually.
+RTC synchronization is automatic at Raspberry Startup, but can be manually triggered by this script.
+Usefull for any Raspberry Pi not connected to the internet.
 * _**`draft.py`**: draft document where ideas and non-used part of code are stored_

 _Other files are no more used_